Poland in August: tips for making the most of your summer in Poland

 - Jump to things you can’t miss in Poland in August

-- Jump to botanical gardens in Poland to visit in August
+- Jump to amusement and theme parks in Poland to visit in August

 - Jump to beautiful lakes in Poland